Updated March 25, 2018

 However, it is in the context of serious child abuse and neglect cases that the horrific consequences of the current family planning model become most stark and widely objectionable.
 And as such, it is in this context that widespread norm change is most likely.
 Any serious attempt at modifying the underlying norms that continue to spur unsustainable population growth must include proactive child welfare interventions, with measurable changes in our legal regime that actually further children’s interest.
 Changes here can act as a litmus test to show that we take reform seriously.

 Having Kids has designed such an intervention, called a Fair Start court order.
 The order is described in detail below, and each would ideally – but not necessarily – be authorized by a complimentary model state statute.
-Fair Start Movement is also in the process of developing these statutes.
+Having Kids is also in the process of developing these statutes.

 Fair Star orders are the beginning of changing family planning models, from an old model focused on what parents want in the short term to a new model focused on what children need in the long term.
-For Fair Start Movement, this is where child-first family planning reform, and fundamental norm change, begins.
+For Having Kids, this is where child-first family planning reform, and fundamental norm change, begins.

 Fair Start orders are not punitive.
 They are the equivalent of a restraining order meant to protect future children, and allow for the rehabilitation, rather than the setting up for failure, of troubled parents.